-A completed pilot produces a structured report covering the transition analysis, trade recommendations, metric comparison, hard-constraint audit, and a short readout memo.
+A completed sell ticket reduction concentrated position report covers the transition analysis, trade recommendations, metric comparison, hard-constraint audit, and a short readout memo.
 This page describes what that looks like and includes a downloadable sample.

 Representative example deliverable — structure and depth of a completed pilot engagement.

 Each pilot is scoped to one concentrated-position transition problem.
-The deliverable is a self-contained report covering five components.
+The deliverable is a self-contained report covering five components, including sell ticket reduction concentrated position analysis and metric comparison.

 Documents the portfolio problem, assumptions, and constraint setup — holdings, tax lots, gains budget, benchmark target, and implementation rules — so the evaluation basis is explicit.